nlohmann/json/doc/mkdocs/docs/api/basic_json/from_bson.md

 deserialized JSON value; in case of a parse error and `allow_exceptions` set to `#!cpp false`, the return value will be `value_t::discarded`.
 The latter can be checked with [`is_discarded`](is_discarded.md).

+## Exception safety

+Strong guarantee: if an exception is thrown, there are no changes in the JSON value.

 ## Exceptions

 Throws [`parse_error.114`](../../home/exceptions.md#jsonexceptionparse_error114) if an unsupported BSON record type is encountered.

-## Exception safety

-Strong guarantee: if an exception is thrown, there are no changes in the JSON value.

 ## Complexity

 Linear in the size of the input.

-## Example
+## Examples

 ??? example